 - How and when the property was purchased

 - The value of the property and any income it could generate

 The circumstances used to distribute property in Alaska divorces are also used to determine if spousal support is needed.
 If the court agrees to award support, it’s typically for a specific purpose and a limited time.
 The court can provide two types of support:

 - Rehabilitation.
 This money pays for education or training for the partner to improve skills or advance.
 The court requires documentation of goals, the educational program, and the duration, and will award support for up to four years.

 - Reorientation.
 The court may allow this support as a ‘bridge’ to help a partner adjust to a lower income after the divorce.
 This award is usually less than one year.

 How attorney fees are paid can also be decided by the court.
 Alaska law permits the court to award a portion or all the fees and court costs, with the decision based on the financial health of the partners.
 The partner with the lower economic status usually wins this financial support.

 If you’re considering divorce or facing a dissolution of marriage in the Anchorage-Palmer area, contact Gayle J. Brown.
-Gayle will provide an honest assessment of your situation and give you counsel about the best path to take to reach a resolution.
+Gayle is one of the best divorce attorney/lawyers in anchorage that provides an honest assessment of your situation and give you counsel about the best path to take to reach a resolution.